 Non-Members - $75.00 (includes 1 year membership)

-Register (you will be asked to create an account to view the online training)
+If you are not a current member, you will be asked to create an account to view the online training.

 SOCRA designates this educational activity for a maximum of 0.5 Continuing Education Credits for SOCRA CE and Nurse CNE.
 SoCRA designates this educational activity for a maximum of 0.5 AMA PRA Category 1 Credit(s)(TM).
 Physicians should claim credit commensurate with the extent of their participation in the activity.

-CNE for Nurses: Society of Clinical Research Associates is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
+CNE for Nurses: Society of Clinical Research Associates is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation..